iprithvitharun/myblog/content/about.md

 ![Profile pic](/dp_trans_wide.png)

 Over the last 5 years, I’ve been improving user experiences through words in the form of Technical and UX Writing.
-Currently, I’m at Whatfix building experiences used by some of the most prominent Fortune 500 companies every day.
+Currently, I’m at Postman building experiences for developers.

-Previously, I was at Zoho where I started my career as a Technical Writer for Zoho Finance Suite.
+Previously, I worked at Whatfix and Zoho.

 Outside work, I am an avid gamer and occasionally contribute to Open Source writing projects on [GitHub](https://github.com/iprithvitharun/).